 The outsole durability is usually not a concern on Vibram shoes, but the uppers can be prone to wear and tear.
 Like most other toe shoes, runners should watch for wear on the individual toe pockets.
 Where the upper polyester meets the rubber outsole is where these shoes tend to fail the durability test.
 Vibram has beefed up the polyester used in the upper, but to keep its weight it still lacks some durability.

 These shoes aren’t designed to cover rugged trail terrain but they still offer a fair amount of protection.
 The new compounds offered in the outsole will do a solid job of protecting your feet from standard rocks and roots.
 These are still better suited for the road, sidewalk, and track but a few soft trail runs should be fine.

 The midsole should be much better protected with the combination of EVA foam and VI-Lite rubber.
 As stated above, some debris is prone to entering the shoe through the heel opening.
 So trail runners looking for the ultimate amount of protection should look for a more rugged shoe

-with less perforations in the upper.
+with fewer perforations in the upper.

 These are some of the lightest, fastest, most responsive shoes that Vibram makes.
 Runners should have no issues with responsiveness and connection to the running surface.
 The minimal construction allows runners to really feel every inch of the road or trail and the shoes will respond well to subtle movements.
 The individual toe pockets allow for a natural stride that lets the toes splay out as they were meant to.
 Sprints and track workouts will be no problem for the V-Run.